How much do lessons cost?

 Do you teach adults?

+Of course!
 Around 58% of our total client base are adults.
-We have people in their 20’s, 30’s, 40’s, 50’s, 60’s and 70’s right up to a few 80+ year olds.
-That said, we have specially trained teachers available for teaching children as young as 4.
+We have specially trained teachers available for teaching children as young as four years old also.

 What types of experience do your teachers have?

 We believe in offering our clients the very finest standard of musical education available.
-So in order to do just that, we have spent years finding the most qualified, experienced, performed, recorded and respected music teachers we could find.
+So to do just that, we have worked very hard finding the most qualified, experienced, performed, recorded and respected music teachers possible.
 We have Professors, Doctors of Music, Musicologists, International Session Musicians, Musical Directors, Educationalists, Child Psychologists, Speech and Language Therapists and that is just a small handful.
-We are very confident that you won’t find a better music school elsewhere!
+We are very confident that you won’t find a better music school elsewhere.

 I don’t have an instrument yet, what should I do?

 Most people who come along for the first time don’t either.
-We understand that many people like to try their chosen instrument out first, before making a financial step towards investing in one.
+We understand that many people like to try their chosen instrument out first, before making a financial step towards making an investment.
 That is why you are welcome to come along and use one of our instruments during your lesson.
-It’s maybe best you borrow or hire a saxophone before those lessons though, for hygiene purposes.

 What times are you open?

-We open at 8am and close at 10pm.
-This may change very slightly from day to day depending on our staff’s schedules.
-It is always best to make an appointment if you wish to attend the school.
+Our opening hours aren’t fixed and change very slightly from day to day depending on our staff schedules.
+It is always best to make an appointment first if you wish to visit the school.
 Like most other schools, we have a very strict level of security due to children being on the premises.
+We have an entry phone system and state of the art CCTV outside, at reception and throughout the building, including each of the classrooms.

 Is there parking at the music school?

 We are based on the main street (Comiston Road).
-The first side street just past the music school, if you are coming up the hill, has a pay and display parking area, or, if you drive just a past this area, there is free on-street parking 24 hours a day.
+The first side street just past the music school, if you are coming up the hill has a pay and display parking area, or, if you drive just past this area, there is free on-street parking 24 hours a day.

 Do I need to block book lessons?